 What Types Of Common Law Damages Can I Claim For

-Common Law Damages - which are made up of a number of elements or what we call, "Heads of Damage".
-The Court allocates an amount of damages for each head of damage.
-These heads of damage are as follows:
+These common law damages are made up of a number of elements or what we call, "Heads of Damage" which the Court allocates an amount of damages for each head of damage.
+These are as follows:

 The care can be provided to you by friends, neighbours or relatives, or you may have engaged paid services to undertake the tasks you could not perform yourself due to your injury.

-Interest - where you have suffered past monetary loss or incurred expenses due to your injuries, then generally at law you are entitled to claim the interest on those losses from the date they occurred to when your claim resolves.
+Where you have suffered past monetary loss or incurred expenses due to your injuries, then generally at law you are entitled to claim the interest on those losses from the date they occurred to when your claim resolves.
 In some cases, interest is also payable on past general damages.
-In most cases of personal injury in Queensland however, interest entitlements are governed by statute.
+In most personal injury cases in Queensland, however, interest entitlements are governed by statute.